commschamp/comms_protocols_cpp_src/text/transport/head.md

 value.

-The sequential processing the the transport information "chunks", and stripping them one by one before proceeding to the next one may remind of [OSI Conceptual Model](https://en.wikipedia.org/wiki/OSI_model), where a layer serves the layer above it and is served by the layer below it.
+The sequential processing the the transport information "chunks", and stripping them one by one before proceeding to the next one, may remind of [OSI Conceptual Model](https://en.wikipedia.org/wiki/OSI_model), where a layer serves the layer above it and is served by the layer below it.